History

 1946

 IFI directs its investments towards post-war reconstruction: the motor vehicle production and mechanical engineering plants are repaired and the Manifattura Pellami plants are rebuilt.
-Vetrocoke resumes production of glass, coke and fertilizers.
+Vetrocoke resumes production of glass, coke and fertilisers.

 1955

-The Fiat 600 revolution: this small car, presented at the Geneva Auto Show, marks the beginning of the mass motorization of Italy, one of the main engines of the so-called “economic miracle”.
+The Fiat 600 is launched and this small car, presented at the Geneva Auto Show, marks the beginning of the mass motorisation of Italy which drives the Italian economic boom.

 1969